cloudwatt/applications/bundle-trusty-gitlab/README_EN.md

 ### By the way...

 You may have noticed a few extra files in the directory.
-The new 'Restore' heat and 'Backup' script enable you to make the best use of Cinder Volume Storage, allowing the creation of Cinder Backups: Save states of your GitLab Stack for you to redeploy at your fancy with the 'Restore' heat template.
+The new `.restore` heat and `backup.sh` script enable you to make the best use of Cinder Volume Storage, allowing the creation of Cinder Volume Backups: Save states of your GitLab Stack for you to redeploy at your fancy with the `.restore` heat template.

-While creating a 'restored' stack from a backup can be accomplished from the [console](#console), backups must be initialized with our handy backup script and take a curt 5 minutes from start to full return of functionality.
+While creating a 'restored' stack from a backup can be accomplished from the [console](#console), backups must be initialized with our handy backup script and take a curt 5 minutes from start to full return of functionality. [(More about backing up your GitLab...)](#backup)

 Of course, normal stacks can still be generated directly from the [console](#console), should command line make you squeamish.